 Fundrise is my favorite private real estate investing platform.
-The company began in 2012 and has grown to manage over $7 billion in assets.
-It specializes in Sunbelt single-family and multi-family real estate.
-This article will take a deep-dive look at Fundrise’s historical performance and Fundrise returns overall.
+They specialize in Sunbelt residential and industrial real estate.
+The company began in 2012 and has grown exponentially.
+Fundrise has surpassed $7 billion in total asset transaction value and now has over 400,000 active investors.
+This article takes a deep-dive look at Fundrise's historical performance and Fundrise returns overall.

 Fundrise Returns Compared To Stocks And Public REITs

 One of the main reasons why I invest in Fundrise and other private real estate investments is due to lower volatility, potential outperformance, diversification, and 100% passive income and distributions.

 Public REITs can be highly volatile and actually declined more than the S&P 500 during the March 2020 stock market meltdown.
 In the 2022 bear market, public REITs also underperformed the S&P 500.
 As a result, investing in public REITs is not a good way to minimize portfolio volatility.

 Fundrise is preferable and their performance proves it.
 Here are the latest Fundrise returns.